NeirdaP/ayon-documentation/website/docs/dev_publishing.md

 #### *AutoCreator*
 Creator that is triggered on reset of create context.
-Can be used for families that are expected to be created automatically without artist interaction (e.g. **workfile**).
+Can be used for product types that are expected to be created automatically without artist interaction (e.g. **workfile**).
 Method `create` is triggered after collecting all creators.

 :::important
 **AutoCreator** has implemented **remove_instances** to do nothing as removing of auto created instances would lead to creating new instance immediately or on refresh.